 The Government Holds Companies Responsible

 Businesses in the medical field are federally mandated to follow legal Tech guidelines pertaining to medical information.
-The government knows the law and they’re going to go above and beyond in order to ensure complete compliance.
+The government knows the law and they’re going to go above and beyond in order to ensure complete HIPAA Compliance.
 Here’s where your marketing representatives come in: for a new business HIPAA is complicated, and it’s confusingly worded in some places to seem optional, while in others to seem ironclad.
 By explaining the ins and outs of HIPPA to a potential client a sale is practically guaranteed.

 Another topic your IT Marketing Representitve should bring us is that there’s a cash-cow here, and fly by night IT companies are fully aware of this.
 Check this out: not only do hackers target healthcare practices for information specifically, but 9 out of 10 were subject to hacks in only a two-year period.
 Certainly, it’s bad enough having your information compromised, but do you want to have government fines thrown atop that as well?
 Because the nature of private information in healthcare providers’ servers is protected under HIPAA regulations, and the act’s confusing wording has these unscrupulous companies popping up everywhere.

 Be sure to advise potential clients another area where businesses get undercut by HIPAA is office compliance measures.
 Sometimes, your information has to go out of state to a conference, and sometimes you’ve got to take it home with you.
 Oftentimes when this happens, you may end up neglecting to follow compliance protocols as you would in-house.
 In order to determine what risks and vulnerabilities exist in such cases and take necessary measures to effectively manage them, it would be advisable to do a hipaa assessment.
 If there is no HIPPA certified IT support to prevent in-house non-compliance to these protocols and it is uncovered during an audit, they can expect it to be costly.